DulapahV/Matrix-Arithmetic/README.md

 3. User can view each stored matrix value (max 7)

-4. Answer is automatically output in the 'output.txt' with proper formatting
+4. Answer is automatically output in the 'output.txt' with proper matrix brackets.
+The program will also generate LaTeX code for user.

-5. User has an option to clear selected/all matrix values (coming soon)
+6. User has an option to clear selected/all matrix values (coming soon)

 # To do list
  - [x] Design UI and program flow